NHIMAJYOTHI/spark/README.md

 '
 ```

-And to transfer money to other account (with same currency):
+And to transfer money to other account:

 ```
 curl -X POST \